BatmanNet: Bi-branch Masked Graph Transformer Autoencoder for Molecular Representation

-The multi-head attention mechanism is the core building block of Transformer~\cite{45}, which has several stacked scaled dot-product attention layers.
-The input of scaled dot-product attention layer consists of queries $\mathbf{q}$ and keys $\mathbf{k}$ with dimension $d_k$ and values $\mathbf{v}$ of dimension $d_v$.
+\textbf{Multi-head attention mechanism.} The multi-head attention mechanism is the core building block of Transformer~\cite{vaswani2017attention} with several stacked scaled dot-product attention layers.
+The input of the scaled dot-product attention layer consists of queries $\mathbf{q}$ and keys $\mathbf{k}$ with dimension $d_k$ and values $\mathbf{v}$ of dimension $d_v$.
 In practice, the set of ($\mathbf{q}$, $\mathbf{k}$, $\mathbf{v}$)s are packed together into matrices ($\mathbf{Q}$, $\mathbf{K}$, $\mathbf{V}$) so that they can be computed simultaneously.
 The final output matrix is computed by,

 Multi-head attention allows the model to focus jointly on information from different representation subspaces.
-Suppose multi-head attention has $h$ parallel attention layers, then the output is, \begin{small}
+Suppose multi-head attention has $h$ parallel attention layers, then the output is,